jigpu/linuxwacom-wiki-archive/wiki/Xorg.conf.d.md

  - HOWTO
 ---

-<noinclude> This page describes static device configuration through
-[xorg.conf.d](xorg.conf.d "wikilink") snippets.
+This page describes static device configuration through [xorg.conf.d](xorg.conf.d "wikilink") snippets.
 Such a configuration applies applies to hotplugged devices, as opposed to static configuration in the